• Skip to primary navigation

 • Frequently Asked Questions:

-• Authentic Mexican Pork Carnitas Recipe Card
+• Best Slow Cooker Traditional Mexican Pork Carnitas Recipe

 In the U.S., you can find carnitas at chains like Chipotle or Qdoba.
 But you can find even better carnitas at authentic taquerias.
 Your tacos will be filled to the brim with this delicious Mexican pulled pork, cooked to tender perfection.

+I read that Mexican pork carnitas are traditionally cooked in a copper pot in lard because copper distributes the heat evenly.
+Luckily for most of us, there are many alternatives to cooking your carnitas in a copper pot.
+Don't worry, I don't have one.
+I actually like to use my slow cooker because I get to enjoy the beautiful aromas that slowly fill every corner of my kitchen.
 I have also removed lard as an ingredient but the flavors are the same.
 No lard makes the dish much healthier.
 If you don’t have a slow cooker, feel free to use your sturdy Dutch Oven instead.
 Dutch Ovens retain a lot of consistent heat, and are built to cook for hours at a time.
 Just be sure you’ll be at home to keep an eye on it.

 a crock filled with pork carnitas, coriander springs and a fork on a colorful napkin